websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/uninstalling-patches.md

     All of the patches are removed from your `patches` folder.

-1. Bring your installation up to a desired patch level, by [installing the applicable patches](./installing-patches.md).
+1. Bring your installation back up to a desired patch level by [installing the applicable patches](./installing-patches.md).

 ```tip::
    It's helpful to store your patches in a convenient location in case you want to restore your installation to a particular patch level.
 You can always download fix packs again from the `Customer Portal <https://customer.liferay.com/downloads>`_.